 Good news: you can build muscle and burn fat simultaneously and healthily.
 The key lies in tracking macronutrients and focusing on wholesome food sources.
 Read on to unlock the reasons why macros can help support a healthy, lean body and keep you healthy for the long run.

-Whether or not you think you’re a pro at multitasking, your body is fully capable of building muscle and losing fat simultaneously.
-To achieve the results you want, you’ll need to familiarize yourself with macronutrients and learn how consuming the right balance can help you accomplish your weight-loss goals.
-Discover the basics of tracking macros for muscle growth and fat loss and learn about the challenges you can expect along the way.
+Whether or not you think you’re good at multitasking, your body is fully capable of building muscle and losing fat at the same time.
+To achieve the wellbeing results you want, start by familiarizing yourself with macronutrients and how to include the right balance in your meals and snacks.
+Discover the basics of tracking macros for muscle growth and fat loss and see how amazing it can make you feel.

-To determine the right macro balance for you, start by calculating your total daily energy expenditure (TDEE).
+To determine the right macronutrient and calorie balance for you, start by calculating your total daily energy expenditure (TDEE).
 Enter your gender, age, weight, height, and activity level into a TDEE calculator, which will use a standard formula to assess the total number of calories you burn in an average day.
 When you select your activity level, be sure to account for your muscle-building workout routine.

-While your macro balance may vary slightly depending on your specific goals, a typical macro breakdown for fat loss and muscle gain is 40 percent protein, 30 percent fat, and 30 percent carbs.
+While your macro balance may vary slightly depending on your body and specific goals, a typical macro breakdown for fat loss and muscle gain is 30 percent protein, 30 percent fat, and 40 percent carbs.
 Converting your macro balance into calories and translating it into the food that fuels you is easy when you use Lifesum’s tracking macros app.
 This app monitors macros and tracks calories so you can ensure you’re hitting your goals every single day.

 All of the content and media on Lifesum is created and published for information purposes only.
 It is not intended to be used as a substitute for medical advice or treatment.
 Users should always consult with a doctor or other health care professional for medical advice.
 If you have or think you are at risk of developing an eating disorder, do not use the Lifesum app and seek immediate medical help.